qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 In the qPCR graph, the y-axis is the ratio of RIP/Input, usually around 2%.
 Then, generally speaking, if the experiment is higher than 2%, and higher than the qPCR positive control (the same antibody), and five times higher than IgG, it is considered to have interaction.
 Here we are looking at presence or absence.
 It is not necessarily much higher than input, depending on the antibody, and it is even possible to be lower than input.

-## RIP-qPCR Calculation

- Here is an English markdown format note on how to calculate and plot RIP-qPCR bar charts:

 ## How to Calculate and Plot RIP-qPCR Bar Charts